 Risks, Rewards, and Volatility

 A reward is a direct function of risky.
 In the world of commodities, greater rewards come with a higher degree of risk.
 Commodity futures are leveraged instruments; it takes a small amount of margin to control a large amount of a commodity.
 Therefore, a trader or investor can make a lot of money, but they can also lose a lot.

-For example, the daily volatility of a currency like a dollar tends to be lower than 10% while the same metric for a commodity like natural gas tends to be above 30%.
+For example, the daily volatility of a currency like a dollar tends to be lower than 1% while the same metric for a commodity like natural gas is not uncommonly above 30%.
 Commodities are risky assets.
 Therefore, good judgment, caution, and knowledge about the instruments that you are trading or investing in are of particular importance in the commodities futures arena.